fbpx

 What methods have you learned in dealing with this problem yourself, and how can they benefit your students?

 For example: this blog post!
-I also wrote about creating workshops in The Professional Yoga Teacher’s Handbook and created an online workbook course with mentorship called The Workshop Workshop.
+I also wrote about creating workshops in The Professional Yoga Teacher’s Handbook and created an online workbook course with mentorship called The Workshop Workbook.

 Answering these questions will help you understand your students’ needs better.
 Once you’re clear on where they suffer, you can help solve their problems!